The Tight Spanning Ratio of the Rectangle Delaunay Triangulation: Bounding the Spanning Ratio

 \begin{definition} An edge is gentle if it has a slope within [-$L, L$].
 Otherwise it is steep. \end{definition}

 We let $u,v$ be any two vertices in the rectangle Delaunay triangulation.
 Fix the $(x,y)$-coordinate system so that we have $L d_x(u,v) > d_y(u,v)$.
 Note that this is without loss of generality, since we can simply switch the $x$- and $y$-axes if needed.
-This implies that when $u$ lies in the lowerleft corner of $R$, $v$ lies on the E side.
+For instance, in Figure~\ref{fig:triangles}, let the $x$-axis be horizontal (and the $y$-axis be vertical) so that $Ld_x(u,v)>d_y(u,v)$ where $L=\A$.
+Therefore, if we consider a scaled translate of $R$ with $u$ lying in the lower left corner and passing through $v$, then $v$ lies on the E side.
 Without loss of generality, we assume $u$ to be at the origin $(0,0)$ and $v$ to be at $(x,y)$.
 We use $R(u,v)$ to denote the rectangle with $u$ and $v$ in opposite corners.

 In order to bound the spanning ratio of the rectangle Delaunay triangulation, we first define what it means for a rectangle to have potential.
 This later helps us to bound the total length of the shortest path between $u$ and $v$ in the rectangle Delaunay triangulation.